Connect with others who understand.

 Bilirubin Test

 As your body breaks down red blood cells, bilirubin is produced.
 This yellowish pigment is usually cleared out of the body by your liver.
 However, if your red blood cells are being destroyed too quickly, your liver may not be able to keep up.
-High bilirubin levels can be an additional sign of hemolysis.
+High bilirubin levels can be another sign of hemolysis (the destruction of red blood cells).

 Lactate Dehydrogenase Test

-This blood test measures levels of lactate dehydrogenase (LDH) in your body.
+This blood test measures levels of lactate dehydrogenase (LDH) in your blood.
 LDH is an enzyme (protein) that helps make energy for your cells.

-High LDH levels can occur due to red blood cell destruction and may be triggered by PNH.
+High LDH levels can result from red blood cell breakdown, which may be caused by PNH.
 However, LDH can also be a sign of damage in other tissues, such as your heart, brain, lungs, or kidneys.

-You may need ongoing LDH tests if you get a diagnosis of PNH.
+You may need ongoing LDH tests if you’re diagnosed with PNH.
 Because LDH levels rise as more red blood cells break open, this test can help your doctor determine whether a treatment is working or find out if your condition is getting worse.

-Blood tests can indicate when something is wrong.
+Blood tests can tell you when something is wrong.
 However, they don’t always point out the exact cause.
-Additional diagnostic tests can help determine exactly what’s happening with your blood cells and confirm or rule out PNH.
+Additional laboratory tests can help determine exactly what’s happening with your blood cells and answer the question, “Do I have PNH?”

 Flow Cytometry

-Flow cytometry is the most important test during PNH diagnosis.
+Flow cytometry, also called immunophenotyping, is considered the gold standard test for confirming a diagnosis of PNH.
+In other words, it is the single most important paroxysmal nocturnal hemoglobinuria diagnostic test.
 This test can be completed using a small blood sample.
 During flow cytometry, a machine analyzes blood cells one at a time to look for certain proteins found on the surface of the cell.

 Bone Marrow Biopsy and Testing

-A bone marrow test helps your doctor confirm whether you have PNH.
-It also allows them to diagnose conditions similar to PNH, such as aplastic anemia or myelodysplastic syndrome, which often cause bone marrow failure in people with PNH.
+A bone marrow test helps your doctor get a full picture of any related conditions and helps diagnose conditions similar to PNH, such as aplastic anemia or myelodysplastic syndrome (MDS), which often cause bone marrow failure in people with PNH.
+It’s possible to have more than one bone marrow disorder at the same time.

-Doctors generally remove a sample of bone marrow cells from either your pelvic bone or your breast bone.
-When collecting the sample, they will first numb the area and then place a long needle through your bone into the inner area where your bone marrow is located.
+Doctors generally remove a sample of bone marrow cells from either your pelvic bone or your breastbone.
+When collecting the sample, they will first numb the area and then insert a long needle into the bone to reach the marrow.

 Your doctor may recommend tests to look for other potential causes of anemia.
 These tests can include: